It’s super frustrating, isn’t it?

 For instance, if it’s the kind of money you see people tossing in rap videos, it makes sense to invest it.
 You know: actually using it to make more money.

-This goes against conventional wisdom, I know.
+Yes, this goes against conventional wisdom.
 But having that money doesn’t change anything else in your life, nor should it.

-You should still act as if you didn’t have it and stick to a proper budget and savings plan.
+You should still act as if you didn’t have it and stick to a proper budget plan.
 Albeit one that reflects your newfound wealth.

 Whether or not the money is enough to quit your job, you’ll want to act like a rich person.
 That means: talking to a financial specialist about investing.